spielhuus/sconstool-nbconvert/README.md

 ## Templates

 There is a template folder in this repository.
-It can be used to convert the notebooks to hugo pages.
+It can be used to convert the notebooks to [hugo](https://gohugo.io/) content pages.
 It will allow metadata in the jupyter notebook for the `FrontMatter` creation.
 Jupyterlab is needed to edit this data.
 The `FrontMatter` section can be added before the jupyter metadata starting with `kernelspec`.

 ```json
 {